ychding11/ychding11.github.io/_posts/2017-04-10-sampling-pbrt-v3.md

 $$\approx \frac{1}{N} \displaystyle\sum_{j=1}^{N} \frac{f(p,\omega_j,\omega_o) L_i(p,\omega_j) \cos(\theta_j) }{p(\omega_j)} $$

 ### Russian Roulette

 It is a technique used to increase Monte Carlo estimator efficiency.
-When calculating estimator, there are samples contributing a little and cost a lot.
+When evaluating a estimator, there are samples contributing a little and cost a lot.
 In pbrt book<sup>786</sup>, there is an example to calculate reflected radiance with direct lighting.
 $$L_o(p,\omega_o)=\int_{\mathcal{s}^2} f_r(p,\omega_i,\omega_o) L_d(p,\omega_i) \cos(\theta_i) \, \mathrm{d}\omega_i $$.
-When $$f_r(p,\omega_i,\omega_o)$$ is very small and $$\omega_i$$ is close to the horizon, the integrand's value is very small and contribute little in final result.
+When $$f_r(p,\omega_i,\omega_o)$$ is very small and $$\omega_i$$ is close to the horizon, the integrand's value is very small and contributes little in final result.
 *Russian Roulette* solves this problem.
 It introduce a termination probability $$q$$ and some constant value $$c$$.
 When termination condition is meet, use constant value $$c$$ instead of evaluating integrand with sample.
 So there are two cases, one is to evaluate integrand, another is constant value $$c$$.
 New estimator is combined by both with